Grassington

-Grassington is a market town and civil parish in the Craven district of North Yorkshire, England.
+Grassington is a town and civil parish in North Yorkshire, England.
 The population of the parish at the 2011 Census was 1,126.
-Historically part of the West Riding of Yorkshire, the town is situated in Wharfedale, about 8 mi north-west from Bolton Abbey, and is surrounded by limestone scenery.
+It is situated in Wharfedale, about 8 mi north-west from Bolton Abbey, and is surrounded by limestone scenery.
 Nearby villages include Linton, Threshfield, Hebden, Conistone and Kilnsey.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 History

-The Domesday Book lists Grassington as part of the estate of Gamal Barn including 7 carucates of ploughland (840 acres/350ha) including Grassington, Linton and Threshfield.
+The Domesday Book lists Grassington as part of Gamal Barn's estate, including 7 carucates of ploughland (840 acres/350ha) including Grassington, Linton and Threshfield.
 The Norman conquest of England made it part of the lands of Gilbert Tison.
 But, by 1118, Tison had suffered a demotion and his lands returned to the king before being given to Lord Percy.

-Originally the settlement was spelt as Gherinstone and also was documented as Garsington or Gersington.
-The name Grassington derives variously from the Scandinavian, Anglo-Saxon and Gothic languages, and means either the town of the grassy ings or a farmstead surrounded by grass.
+Originally spelled Gherinstone and later documented as Garsington or Gersington, Grassington's name derives from Scandinavian, Anglo-Saxon and Gothic origins, meaning 'town of the grassy ings' or 'farmstead surrounded by grass'.

-Grassington was historically a township in the parish of Linton in the West Riding of Yorkshire.
-It became a separate civil parish in 1866, and was transferred to North Yorkshire in 1974.
+Historically part of the parish of Linton in the West Riding of Yorkshire, Grassington became a separate civil parish in 1866, and was transferred to North Yorkshire in 1974.

-Although often described by local people as a village, Grassington was granted a Royal Charter for a market and fair in 1282 giving it market town status.
+Though sometimes referred to as a village, Grassington was granted a Royal Charter for a market and fair in 1282 giving it market town status.
 The market was held regularly until about 1860.
+Grassington Hall is reputedly the oldest house in Yorkshire, dating from the late 13th or early 14th century.
 A change in land use from the early 17th century, when lead mining began to assume more importance and brought some prosperity, but Grassington's heyday arrived during the late 18th and early 19th centuries.
+Grassington Town Hall was completed in 1855.
 The opening of the Yorkshire Dales Railway to Threshfield in 1902 brought new visitors, many of whom settled, some finding work in Skipton or in the developing limestone quarries.
-The Old Hall at Grassington is reputedly the oldest house in Yorkshire, dating from the late 13th or early 14th century.

-Grassington & Threshfield Golf Club (now defunct) was founded in 1908.
-The club continued until the Second World War.
+Grassington & Threshfield Golf Club (now defunct) was founded in 1908 and continued until the Second World War.

-Grassington was used as the setting for the fictional town of Darrowby in the 2020 Channel 5 series All Creatures Great and Small, instead of Thirsk where the actual story took place; Thirsk had simply become too large for the small-town feel that the series wanted.
+Grassington was used as the setting for the fictional town of Darrowby in the 2020 Channel 5 series All Creatures Great and Small, instead of Thirsk where the actual story took place; Thirsk had become too large for the small-town feel that the series wanted.